freeze-dolphin/UltimateGenerators/README.md

 # UltimateGenerators
-A spigot plugin depends on Slimefun 4 and adds some ultimate generators.
+A spigot plugin depends on Slimefun 4 which adds some ultimate generators.